huddy987/Arduino-Battleship/README.md

 ## By Hudson https://github.com/huddy987 and Richmond https://github.com/naviza

 ## Description:
-Arduino rendition of the popular Hasbro boardgame "Battlesgip".
+Arduino rendition of the popular Hasbro boardgame "Battleship".
 Written in C++ for 2 Arduinos using the Adafruit 2.4" touchscreen display.
 Players begin the game by picking a boat of length 5, a boat of length 4, and a boat of length 3.
 Once both players have selected their boats, they take turns by